by Megan Stals

 Brokerage fees in Australia: What you'll pay to invest in shares

-It’s essential for investors to be aware of brokerage fees when investing in shares and exchange-traded funds.
+It’s essential for Aussie investors to be aware of brokerage fees when investing in shares and exchange-traded funds.
 Understanding what they are and how they work can help new investors find an investing platform that’s right for them and be able to invest more with the money they have.

 What is a brokerage fee?

-A brokerage fee is a charge by online investing platforms and full-service brokers for executing transactions (buying or selling of an asset).
+A brokerage fee is a charge by online investing platforms and full service brokers for executing transactions (buying or selling of an asset).
 In stock markets, brokerage fees are often expressed as a percentage of the transaction, as a flat fee, or a combination of the two.

 Whether you are buying shares using an online investing platform or a professional stock broker, there is an amount of work required to confirm the sale and transfer of securities to the buyer, with the brokerage fee being the associated cost of the transaction.